 There are ways to get the appearance of a full head of hair again without going under the knife.
 Tattooing techniques, such as Advanced Tricho Pigmentation (ATP) or Scalp Micro Pigmentation (SMP), can be used to produce the appearance of a solid hairline and full scalp coverage when worn with a shaved head, or used to add density and shadowing to your existing hair.

 If pigmentation procedures don’t appeal, surgery could be an option.
 A hair transplant works by taking live follicles from a donor site (the sides and back of the head, traditionally) and implanting them in a bald spot, where they bed in and continue to grow like normal.

-Although a number high-profile celebrity advocates and influencers have reduced the stigma attached to undergoing a transplant in recent years, there are still a number of dangers you should be aware of before committing.
-It’s imperative to do your research and pick a trusted, licensed professional with a proven track record.
+Although a number of high-profile celebrity advocates and influencers have reduced the stigma attached to undergoing a transplant in recent years, there are still a number of dangers you should be aware of before committing.
+It’s imperative to do your research and pick a trusted, licensed surgeon with a proven track record.

 A realistic cost for treatment would be somewhere between £5,000 and £8,000.
-You should also factor in that you will likely need to use Regaine and Propecia as a preventative measure going forward, plus you may need further transplants down the line as your hair loss naturally progresses to other areas.
+You should also factor in that you will likely need to use Regaine and Finasteride as a preventative measure going forward, plus you may need further transplants down the line as your hair loss naturally progresses to other areas.